 Find out more about his career, his inspiration, and his passions?

 Unable to find a job doing what he loved, and sure that he didn't want to go to the news caster route, Dennis began shooting weddings around the city at age 19.
 During this time, he also was on the slow grind to build the right relationships and brand for himself.
-Friends from the like of Richard Carter, Gillian Bradley, Ajohna Bryant and Richard Brown, Ray Carter introduced him to people in the city of Detroit putting him in better position to get his work out here.
+Friends from the like of Richard Carter, Alan Manigault, Gillian Bradley, Ajohna Bryant, Richard Brown, Ray Carter, and Marlon Hampton introduced him to people in the city of Detroit putting him in better position to get his work out here.
 Dennis began going to the radio stations and doing concert photography to get his name out here along with a lot of test photo shoots with models.
 As his relationships grew, Dennis created and branded companies leading to a domino effect, opening a ton of doors for the Belton Media Group head honcho.
 He went on to create and brand websites and many more.

 Dennis is most proud of his work of city of Detroit.
-As an Detroit Native, his blood, sweat, and tears have helped build brands into powerhouses brands.
+As a Detroit Native, his blood, sweat, and tears have helped build brands into powerhouses brands.

 STAYING TRUE TO HIMSELF